Cassie from England recently asked us,

 Only you truly know what you need and want from life.
 Therefore, only you have the answers and love you need.
-Be kind with yourself and show self-love.
+Be kind to yourself and show self-love.
 Release old patterns, thoughts, beliefs, situations, and people that don’t support your well-being.

 6. Be responsible for your happiness

 No progress can be made without self-responsibility.
 You need to 100% commit to your growth and fulfillment as not only a human being but a soulful being as well.
 You can read more about how to do that here.

 I truly hope this examination of existential depression has helped open some new doors for you.
 I would love to hear your experience with this topic or any advice below.
 You could help a lot of struggling people out there.